 We are currently accepting lottery application for 9th, 10th, 11th, and 12th graders for 2018-2019.

 Successfully drawn students will be immediately notified and instructed on the registration process.
 Should selected students choose not to attend TLHS, additional students will be called from the waiting list in the order they were drawn in the Lottery, to come in to complete the registration process.
 This will repeat until all available slots are filled.

-Please feel free to contact us if you have any questions about the process — we’re more than willing to talk with you and your family to find out if TLHS is the right fit for you.
-The only requirement to be included in the lottery is a completed application form returned to our office prior to a lottery drawing.
+Please feel free to contact us if you have any questions about the process.
+Tech is more than willing to talk with you and your family to find out if TLHS is the right fit for you.
+The only requirement to be included in the lottery is a completed application form online or returned to our office prior to a lottery drawing.

-If you have any questions, please feel free to contact us via email at email@example.com.
+If you have any questions, please feel free to contact Miss Chavez via email at firstname.lastname@example.org